anfperez/code-assessment-web/README.md

 - reactstrap documentation

 ### New Concepts Tackled
-- Redux (concept of reducers, dispatch, middleware, promises)
+- Redux (concept of reducers, dispatch, middleware, promises) - haven't worked with React before, learned basic concepts
 - Complex system of Components, Reducers, and Containers

 An informal blog was created during construction to document how I was feeling during each stage of creation, methods I tried, and questions I pondered.

 I created a few additional 'test' apps to help architecting solutions.
 These were useful if I wanted to test one component (i.e. the API call).
+They are located here:

 ## Task 1 - Implement Responsive Design